flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 ## Large builds

-Most builds are done on GitHub actions using the GitHub hosted runners but the total execution time of the CI is limited by GitHub to 6 hours, the available memory is limited to around 10-15 G and the available free space for the build is limited to around 50 G.
+Most builds are done on GitHub actions using the GitHub hosted runners or external medium capacity runners.
+The total execution time of the CI and memory/CPU resources are limited in these cases.

 Apps that exhaust any of these limits will fail to build and needs to be sparingly redirected to external runners.
 Please [open an issue](https://github.com/flathub/flathub/issues) if you are the maintainer of such an app.

-The external runners have a 9 hour timeout, larger free space and memory.

 Once the app is redirected to external runners, any further [test builds](#test-builds) need to be manually started by commenting